RodrigoAmora/RodrigoAmora/README.md

 ### About me 📌

-Hello, I'm Rodrigo Amora.
+Hello, I'm Rodrigo Amora. <br>

 I'm a Back-End Developer and Native Mobile Developer (Android & iOS).

 I have been working with Web Development since 2009 and with Mobile Development since 2011.
 I'm certified CSM by Srcum Alliance since 2016.